wimpysworld/umpc-ubuntu/README.md

 ## Known Issues

-### GPD Pocket, MicroPC and TopJoy Falcon
+### GPD Pocket, MicroPC and Topjoy Falcon

-  * The GRUB2 menu is rotated 90 degress on the GPD Pocket, MicroPC and TopJoy Falcon.
+  * The GRUB2 menu is rotated 90 degress on the GPD Pocket, MicroPC and Topjoy Falcon.
     * The workaround is to tilt your head.
   * The built in speaker in the GPD Pocket is mono and doesn't play audio from the right channel.
     * The workaround is two use headphones connected the 3.5mm audio jack.